Chinoiserie: Allure of the Exotic Orient

 While Europeans had direct trade with China, the American colonies were banned from any direct contact with the Orient by the monopoly of the British East India Company over China trade.
 The Chinoiserie imported from England and France was more the product of European imagination and fantastical Western romanticism.
 The colonists created their version of Asian design based on these imports.
 As a result, early American Chinoiserie looked more European than Asian.

-Chinese designs were incorporated into the Palladian architecture and Chippendale-style interiors with little concern for authenticity.
+Chinese designs incorporated into the Palladian architecture and Chippendale-style interiors with little concern for authenticity.
 This inclusion of Chinoiserie was a fashion statement that alluded to the homeowner’s worldliness.
 Chinese and classical influences coexisted harmoniously in colonial America with local modifications.
 The Neoclassical features provided the framework for the subtle inclusion of Chinoiserie with the same emphasis on order.

 Europeans who settled in America continued the styles from which they came.
 This continuance included a taste for things from the Orient.
 Chinese design elements, both imported and locally made were widespread throughout the English colonies.
 After becoming an independent nation, China was one of the first nations with which Americans established a trade relationship.